gioragutt/plugin-modules-poc/README.md

     CommonModule,
     FormsRegistryModule.forFeature([
       {
-        category: 'Category 1',
+        category: "Category 1",
         component: Feature1FormComponent,
-        name: 'Feature1FormComponent',
+        name: "Feature1FormComponent"
-      },
+      }
-    ]),
+    ]), // expose api
-    SubmodulesModule.forFeature(),
-  ],
+    PluginsModule.forFeature() // register as module that exposes api via plugins ],
-  entryComponents: [Feature1FormComponent],
+  entryComponents: [Feature1FormComponent]
 })
 export class Feature1Module {}
 ```

-When the module is loaded, the [FormsRegistryProcessor](projects/forms-registry/src/lib/forms-registry-processor.service.ts) collects the forms provided in the submodule, and loads them into the registry with `FormRegistryService#add`.
+When the module is loaded, the [FormsRegistryProcessor](projects/forms-registry/src/lib/forms-registry-processor.service.ts) collects the forms provided in the feature module, and loads them into the registry with `FormRegistryService#add`.

 # ANGULAR CLI GENERATED STUFF